enola-dev/be/README.md

 An 🐣 _incubator_ for `be`.

+To be, or not to be… busy Bee!

-Bee 🐝 is a Task/Action/Workflow engine & tool (CLI), which can be a build tool - but not only.
+Bee 🐝 is a Task/Action/Workflow engine & tool (CLI), which can be a build tool, or an agentic AI engine - and more...

 This is a part of and may eventually get integrated into [enola](https://github.com/enola-dev/enola) (or not; TBD).